Grape-Labs/grape-art/README.md

 -   `/utils/grapeTools/constants.tsx`
 -   `export const TOKEN_VERIFICATION_ADDRESS = '8upjSpvjcdpuzhfR1zriwg5NXkwDruejqNE9WNbPRtyA';` // Token to verify
 -   `export const TOKEN_VERIFICATION_NAME = 'Grape';`
--   `export const TOKEN_VERIFICATION_AMOUNT = 1000;` // This is to verify the amount needed to make an offer
+-   `export const TOKEN_VERIFICATION_AMOUNT = 0;` // This is to verify if a token amount is needed to make an offer
--   `export const TOKEN_REALM_ID = 'By2sVGZXwfQq6rAiAM3rNPJ9iQfb5e2QhnF4YjJ4Bip';` // governance/realms publicKey to capture if the wallet has holdings also on realms and account for that in the verification
+-   `export const TOKEN_REALM_ID = 'By2sVGZXwfQq6rAiAM3rNPJ9iQfb5e2QhnF4YjJ4Bip';` // governance/realms publicKey if required for token threshhold verification
 -   IMPORTANT:
 -   * connection endpoint can be edited in the `utils/grapeTools/constants.tsx`
 -   * Default AH is set with 0% fees